How Anti-Feminism Influences Online Radicalization: The Broadsheet

 • World Cup watch.
 As the Women’s World Cup kicks off, a few pieces of news from the sport.
 As #MeToo reaches soccer worldwide, FIFA began an internal investigation into Ahmad Ahmad, a vice president accused of sexual harassment and of firing an employee after she rejected his romantic advances; he denies the allegations.
 Keramuddin Keram, head of Afghanistan’s soccer federation, is the subject of an arrest warrant for criminal charges of sexually abusing female soccer players.
 Meanwhile, two major men’s finals were scheduled in conflict with the Women’s World Cup.
 (Tennis is weathering a similar controversy over scheduling of women’s matches.)
 And France’s women are seeking to overturn stereotypes about their sport at home.

 • Tapped in.
 One of the economy’s biggest untapped resources?
 Parents looking to return to the workforce after taking time away at home.
 With unemployment low, employers have the motivation to seek out applicants looking for a foot (back) in the door.
-Here are five strategies that are working:
+Here are five strategies that are working: Harvard Business Review

 • Quibi questions.
 Meg Whitman and Jeffrey Katzenberg shared more information about their short-form video service Quibi at a conference this weekend.
 It’s set to launch in April 2020, priced between $4.99 and $7.99 a month for five- to 10-minute videos.
 Whitman also says the company expects to raise about $500 million this fall or next spring, adding to the $1 billion it already took in.
+Variety

 • Carrying on.
 Hong Kong Chief Executive Carrie Lam faced calls to resign this weekend, as hundreds of thousands of protesters took to the city’s streets to denounce a bill that would allow extraditions to mainland China.
 Despite the near-historic display of opposition, Lam says she’ll move forward with the legislation that’s seen by critics as a symbol of Beijing’s tightening grip on the semiautonomous territory.
+New York Times

 MOVERS AND SHAKERS: Google Walkout organizer Claire Stapleton, who said she experienced retaliation at the company after she organized the global protest, left Google.
 Mastercard executive vice chairman Ann Cairns joins board and organizational diversity initiative the 30% Club as co-chair; she’ll take over as global chair from Brenda Trenowden next year.
 Uber CMO Rebecca Messina left the company after less than a year as part of an executive shakeup; Jill Hazelbaker will oversee marketing as SVP of marketing and public affairs.
 Traci Saulsberry was promoted to SVP of entertainment publicity at NBC.
 Georgia state Sen. Renee Unterman, one of the key backers of Georgia’s anti-abortion “heartbeat” bill, will run for Congress.